airbytehq/airbyte/docs/understanding-airbyte/typing-deduping.md

 "Per-row error handling" is a new paradigm for Airbyte which provides greater flexibility for our users. as We have now separated `data-moving errors` from `data-quality errors`.
 Prior to Destinations V2, both types of errors were handled the same way: by failing the sync.
 Now, a failing sync meas that Airbyte could not _move_ all of your data, and you can query the `_airbyte_meta` column to see which rows failed for _content_ reasons, and why.
 This is a more flexible approach, as you can now decide how to handle rows with errors on a case-by-case basis.

 :::tip
-When using a V2 destination for most use cases, it is recommended that you include only rows which do not have an error, e.g:
+When using data downstream from Airbyte, we generally recommend you only include rows which do not have an error, e.g:

 ```sql
 -- postgres syntax